CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Vanilla/Events/Events/IPotionBrewEvent.md

 ## ZenMethodes
 - `event.getItem(int)` returns [IItemStack](/Vanilla/Items/IItemStack/) on the given index in the crafting station.
 Will return an empty [IItemStack](/Vanilla/Items/IItemStack/) if the specified index is greater than `length`.
 - `event.setItem(int, IItemStack)` Replaces or sets [IItemStack](/Vanilla/Items/IItemStack/) on given index.
-If th index is greater than the length of the item array, nothing will happen.
+If the index is greater than the length of the item array, nothing will happen.